AdelSarwat/Blog-App/README.md

 # Blog-App
  android studio project
- you can make a register with email and password with firebase and you can create post and comment on it and it connect to firebase
+Registration and login with email and every user have profile and user can post photos and add comment of post. and connect to firebase